Chauncey Lee: Marlborough and final days

 Through his career, Lee's views crystallized around the teachings of Nathanael Emmons, and as a conservative Calvinist, he vigorously opposed the "New Haven theology" of Nathaniel William Taylor.
 Though witty and humorous off the pulpit, Lee's sermons carried an evangelical urgency.
-In 1818, after Smith was defeated by the Toleration Party and Connecticut finally disestablished, Lee believed New England Congregationalism to be imperiled.
+In 1818, John Cotton Smith, Lee's former classmate and the Federalist Governor of Connecticut, was defeated for re-election by the Toleration Party candidate, Oliver Wolcott Jr. In that year, Connecticut finally disestablished, ending the formal association between the Congregational Church and the state government.
+Lee believed New England Congregationalism to be imperiled as a result.
 His final work, Letters from Aristarchus to Philemon (1833), recalled the Calvinist–Arminian debate and denounced the men "of great pretensions to reasoning powers", whose "specious and flattering doctrines" were becoming popular over the likes of Edwards and Hopkins.

 On January 31, 1827, Lee resigned from Colebrook "in consequence of representations that he had lost his influence with the young people of the parish."
 On November 18, 1828, he was installed as pastor of the church in Marlborough, Connecticut, but here too due to the "discouraging state of things among his people" and his declining health he resigned on January 11, 1837.
 Lee moved in with his eldest daughter, Abigail Eliza, in Hartwick, New York and died after a brief illness aged 79 on November 5, 1842.

 Marriages and children

 Lee was thrice married.
-As a poor, young lawyer, he clandestinely married Abigail Stanton, daughter of the judge Joshua Stanton of Burlington, Vermont, which caused Mrs. Abigail Sacket Stanton to disown her daughter.
-Abigail's only brother was Joshua Stanton, Jr., who served as a county judge and representative of Colchester to the Vermont General Assembly.
+As a poor, young lawyer, he clandestinely wed Abigail Stanton, daughter of the judge Joshua Stanton of Burlington, Vermont.
+According to their son, Chauncey Graham, this caused Mrs. Abigail Sacket Stanton to disown her daughter.
+Abigail's only brother was Joshua Stanton Jr., who served as a county judge and representative of Colchester to the Vermont General Assembly.

 With Abigail, Lee had four children, of whom three survived: